-The Friend Zone is a place we all have dreaded to visit.
-But you could accidentally land up just there.
+The Friend Zone is a place we all have dreaded to visit, but you could accidentally land up just there.

 You try to play it cool on the first few dates because you don’t want to be deemed “needy”, “high maintenance”, “aggressive”, or “desperate”.

-You make a point at highlighting your common interests.
+You make a point of highlighting your common interests.
 You both like football, you both like the art fair on Sundays, you are both foodies so you stay on that common ground of topics because they are safe and surface and fun and easy to talk about.